1960s Senior Style Desk Lamp

 The original Senior desk lamp appears for the first time in the Fog & Morup catalogue in 1966.
 It is very similar with the President desk lamp, also a Jo Hammerborg design.

 This table lamp is a nice copy or interpretation in a rather high quality.
-The Belgium Massive company is notorious for this.
+The Belgium Massive company is notorious for its “interpretations” at that time.

 Massive